 Star Wars is not in a great place right now.
 Neither are its games.
-In the decade plus that Disney has helmed the franchise, we’ve seen very few new releases, most of which have ranged from painfully average to outright slop.
+In the decade-plus that Disney has helmed the franchise, we’ve seen very few new releases, most of which have ranged from painfully average to outright slop.
 Are you bored of all this garbage?
-Well, Star Wars has a rich Expanded Universe with plenty of games to check out.
-Here’s a few classic titles to whet your whistle if modern Star Wars is leaving you dry and unsatisfied.
+Star Wars has a rich Expanded Universe with plenty of games to check out.
+Here are a few classic titles to whet your whistle if modern Star Wars leaves you dry and unsatisfied.

 Didn’t like Star Wars: Squadrons?